faisal-a-n/golang-basics/README.md

 Global variables need a full declaration explicitly defining the variable type.

 ### Constants
-Constants can be grouped in a paranthesis. iota is an incrementing counter in a specified constant block.
+Constants can be grouped in paranthesis. __iota__ is an incrementing counter in a specified constant block.
 One of the practical implementation is user roles and permissions using bitmasking.

 ## Arrays and Slices
 Arrays are fixed collections that are passed by value.
 Slices on the other hand are pointers that point to the underlying array declaration.
 Using methods __cap()__ and __len()__ to check capacity and length.